sanu-learner/satsang-collections/docs/Satyanusaran/english-version/if-committed-sin.md

 ---
-sidebar_position: 27
+sidebar_position: 29
 ---

-# CONFESS IN ANGUISH FOR SIN
+# 29. IF COMMITTED ANY SIN

 ```